NCAA Division I Football Bowl Subdivision: History

 The NCAA does not officially award an FBS football championship, but several teams have claimed national championships.
 Other organizations have also sought to rank the teams and crown a national champion.
 The Dickinson System and other methods were formed in the early 20th century to select the best team in the country, and the AP Poll and the Coaches Poll began rankings teams in the middle of the 20th century.
 In many seasons, selectors such as the AP and the Coaches Poll designated different teams as national champions.
 Often, more than one team would finish undefeated, as the top teams were not guaranteed to play each other during the regular season or in bowl games.
 In 1992, five major conferences established the Bowl Coalition in order to determine the FBS champion.
 In 1998, the two remaining major conferences joined with the other five conferences to form the Bowl Championship Series.
 The BCS used a rankings system to match up the top two teams in the BCS National Championship Game.
 However, even the BCS era saw split national championships, as in 2003 the AP Poll and the Coaches Poll selected different national champions.
-The College Football Playoff, with a four-team field, replaced the BCS starting with the 2014 season.
+The College Football Playoff replaced the BCS starting with the 2014 season; it featured four teams through the 2023 season, after which it expanded to 12 teams.

-Currently as of March 2020, there is no unified system to provide FBS football players with financial compensation aside from collegiate scholarships.
-Leading the forefront of the movement on compensation is California governor Gavin Newsom.
-He stated, "Collegiate student athletes put everything on the line — their physical health, future career prospects and years of their lives to compete.
-Colleges reap billions from these student athletes' sacrifices and success but, in the same breath, block them from earning a single dollar," he said in a statement.
-"That's a bankrupt model — one that puts institutions ahead of the students they are supposed to serve.
-It needs to be disrupted."
-Newsom passed a law in California called the "Fair Play to Pay Act" making it the first state to allow student athletes to profit off their name, image and likeness.
-The law is scheduled to go in effect on January 1, 2023.
+Since 2021, when the Supreme Court unanimously held in NCAA v.
+Alston that restrictions on name, image, and likeness compensation violated antitrust law, FBS football players have been able to make money from sources other than college scholarships.
+However, there remains no unified system to provide players with such compensation.